ruimmpires/homeFW/README.md

 ![pic](pihole2.png)

 ## 3rd iteration - Detect Wifi attacks with Kismet
-This iteration of the project is just about installing Kismet
+This iteration of the project is just about installing Kismet.
 ### Kismet
 ...
 ### Results